rianying/DAXHomework/readme.md

 ### Visualization Findings

 ![Plot](https://i.imgur.com/VWJGX1L.png)
-An exploration of relationships between the variables via scatter plots revealed several key insights:
+An exploration of relationships between the variables via scatter plots shows several insights:

-- **Positive Correlation:** There's a discernible positive correlation among all subject scores.
-This implies a general trend where students scoring high in one subject are likely to score high in others.
+- **Positive Correlation:** There's a positive correlation among all subject scores.
+This implies a general trend where students scoring high in one subject are much likely to score high in others.
 - **Score Distribution:** Most students have scores clustered between 60 and 80 across all subjects, which might indicate a general proficiency or grading trend among the students.
-- **Potential Outliers:** Some scores, particularly zeros in "Physics" and "Science", were identified as potential outliers.
-These might indicate either data entry errors or instances where students did not participate in the test.
+- **Potential Outliers:** Some zeros in "Physics" and "Science" was identified as potential outliers.
+These might indicate either data entry errors or some occurences where students did not participate in the test.

-These findings from the EDA were crucial in informing the subsequent data preprocessing and model development stages, guiding decisions such as outlier handling and model selection.
+These findings from the EDA were important in the data preprocessing and model development stages, guiding decisions such as outlier handling and model selection.

 ## Model Development

 ### 1. Why Choose Gradient Boosting?

 #### Background
-Gradient Boosting was chosen after preliminary models (Linear Regression, Random Forest, Polynomial Regression) exhibited suboptimal predictive performance, suggesting that the relationship between the predictor variables (Physics, Science, and Statistics scores) and the target variable (Math scores) might be non-linear and complex.
+Gradient Boosting was chosen after trials and errors using other models (Linear Regression, Random Forest, Polynomial Regression).
+It is having suboptimal predictive performance, suggesting that the relationship between the predictor variables (Physics, Science, and Statistics scores) and the target variable (Math scores) might be non-linear and complex.

+There are few reasoning behind why I chose the Gradient Boosting:

-- **Versatility:** It can capture complex non-linear relationships and interactions between features, making it suitable for this problem where linear models performed inadequately.
+- **Versatility:** It can capture complex non-linear relationships and interactions between features, making it suitable for this problem where linear models performed poorly.
-- **Ensemble Learning:** It leverages ensemble learning, combining multiple weak learners (decision trees) to create a strong predictive model, often providing higher accuracy than individual models.
+- **Ensemble Learning:** It make use of ensemble learning, combining multiple weak learners (decision trees) to create a strong predictive model, often providing higher accuracy than individual models.
 - **Handling Overfitting:** Gradient Boosting has mechanisms to prevent overfitting through regularization and ensemble learning, making it capable of performing well on various kinds of data.

 ### 2. Model Development Process